What is conservation genomics?

 Studying genetic diversity

 Previous sequencing technologies have struggled to characterise SVs and microsatellites due to their size and repetitive nature.
-Long nanopore reads can span SVs and repetitive sequences, enabling unprecedented resolution of the genomic diversity and genomic health of critically endangered populations.
+Long nanopore reads can span SVs and repetitive sequences, enabling unprecedented resolution of the genomic diversity and genomic health of endangered populations.

 High-resolution identification